GHK-Cu (Copper Peptide)

 • Skin irritation

-• Injection site irritation
+• Injection-site irritation

 • Allergic reactions

-• Unknown long-term copper signaling effects
+• Unknown long-term copper-signaling effects

-• Potential irritation with topical use
+• Potential topical sensitivity reactions

-• Limited long-term human safety data
+• Limited long-term injectable safety data

-8. Half-Life
+9. Half-Life

-9. Storage Information
+10. Storage Information

 • Store refrigerated before and after reconstitution